- What is prenatal diagnosis?

 Chorionic villus sampling (CVS) is typically carried out by passing a catheter, guided by ultrasound, from the vagina through the cervix and into the uterus, accessing the chorionic villi cells of the placenta.
 These cells share genetic material with the fetus.
 Depending on the placement of the placenta in the mother’s body, it may also be administered transabdominally (through the belly), using a long thin needle, in a procedure similar to amniocentesis.

 It does not detect neural tube defects.
-Unclear results showing a discrepancy between the chromosomes of the cells in the placenta and the cells in the baby, called placental mosaicism, occur between 1-2% of the time with CVS.
-Amniocentesis (another test to check for chromosomal conditions) may be necessary to gain definitive results.[^4]
+Unclear results showing a discrepancy between the chromosomes of the cells in the placenta and the cells in the baby, called placental mosaicism, occur between 1 and 2% of the time with CVS.
+Amniocentesis (another test to check for chromosomal conditions) may be necessary to gain definitive results.

 CVS can be administered as early as 10 weeks into the pregnancy, in the first trimester.
 Mothers do not typically experience pronounced discomfort during the test, but some may have light bleeding (spotting) afterwards.